X-ray crystallography: History

 Although diamonds (top left) and graphite (top right) are identical in chemical composition—being both pure carbon—X-ray crystallography revealed the arrangement of their atoms (bottom).
 In diamond, the carbon atoms are arranged tetrahedrally and held together by single covalent bonds.
 By contrast, graphite is composed of stacked sheets.
 Within the sheet, the bonding is covalent and has hexagonal symmetry, but there are no covalent bonds between the sheets.

-After Von Laue's pioneering research, the field developed rapidly, most notably by physicists William Lawrence Bragg and his father William Henry Bragg.
+After Von Laue's pioneering research, the field developed rapidly, most notably by contributions from physicists William Lawrence Bragg and his father William Henry Bragg.
 In 1912–1913, the younger Bragg developed Bragg's law, which connects the scattering with evenly spaced planes within a crystal.
 The Braggs, father and son, shared the 1915 Nobel Prize in Physics for their work in crystallography.
 The earliest structures were generally simple; as computational and experimental methods improved over the next decades, it became feasible to deduce reliable atomic positions for more complicated arrangements of atoms.

 The earliest structures were simple inorganic crystals and minerals, but even these revealed fundamental laws of physics and chemistry.
 The first atomic-resolution structure to be "solved" (i.e., determined) in 1914 was that of table salt.
 The distribution of electrons in the table-salt structure showed that crystals are not necessarily composed of covalently bonded molecules, and proved the existence of ionic compounds.
 The structure of diamond was solved in the same year, proving the tetrahedral arrangement of its chemical bonds and showing that the length of C–C single bond was about 1.52 angstroms.
 Other early structures included copper, calcium fluoride (CaF_{2}, also known as fluorite), calcite (CaCO_{3}) and pyrite (FeS_{2}) in 1914; spinel (MgAl_{2}O_{4}) in 1915; the rutile and anatase forms of titanium dioxide (TiO_{2}) in 1916; pyrochroite (Mn(OH)_{2}) and, by extension, brucite (Mg(OH)_{2}) in 1919.
-Also in 1919, sodium nitrate (NaNO_{3}) and caesium dichloroiodide (CsICl_{2}) were determined by Ralph Walter Graystone Wyckoff, and the wurtzite (hexagonal ZnS) structure was determined in 1920.
+Also in 1919, sodium nitrate (NaNO_{3}) and caesium dichloroiodate (CsICl_{2}) were determined by Ralph Walter Graystone Wyckoff, and the wurtzite (hexagonal ZnS) structure was determined in 1920.

 The structure of graphite was solved in 1916 by the related method of powder diffraction, which was developed by Peter Debye and Paul Scherrer and, independently, by Albert Hull in 1917.
 The structure of graphite was determined from single-crystal diffraction in 1924 by two groups independently.
 Hull also used the powder method to determine the structures of various metals, such as iron and magnesium.